black-parrot-hdk/arty-parrot/README.md

 BlackParrot on the Arty series of Xilinx FPGA dev boards.

 Currently, this repo supports only the Arty A7-100T.
-Support for other variants is anticipated.
+Support for other variants is anticipated, and would likely be straightforward for other members of the Arty family.

+Supported features:
+- Unicore BlackParrot configuration (`e_bp_unicore_l1_tiny_cfg`)
+- 256MB DDR3 RAM on-board
+- Loading arbitrary programs at runtime via NBF interface
+- Printing to host console

+Not supported (yet!):
+- Multicore configurations
+- Interactive console input
+- Other on-board I/O such as switches and LEDs

 ## Repo structure